Boi-027/Overwatch-1-v1.74-Lobby-Research/README.md

 This repo exists so that work isn't repeated.

-(Also, someone has managed to get into the main menu already and is planning to release a full game server, this project is to see wheather or not we can get into the Main Menu before they release their private server.)
+(Also, someone has managed to get into the main menu already and is planning to release a full game server, this project is to see whether or not we can get into the Main Menu before they release their private server.)

 ---